Happy Gay Travel

 When and where does the Antarctica cruise start and end?

-The cruise starts and ends in the southernmost city in the world, the Beagle Channel port of Ushuaia, Argentina and the cruise dates are the date that the ship departs from Ushuaia and the date it returns to the port.
+The cruise starts and ends in the southernmost city in the world, the Beagle Channel port of Ushuaia, Argentina.
+The tour dates show the date the ship departs from Ushuaia and the date it returns to the port.

-We strongly urge you to arrive in Ushuaia one or two days before the tour starts, since it is nearly impossible to catch up to the cruise if you miss the sailing.
-There is lots to do around Ushuaia in your extra time.
+We strongly urge you to arrive in Ushuaia at least two days before the tour starts, since it is nearly impossible to catch up to the cruise if you miss the sailing.
+There are a lot of things to do around Ushuaia in your extra time.

 What flights are required to get there?

 Most travelers will fly between their home airport and Buenos Aires (the international airport is EZE).
-Aerolineas Argentinas, American Airlines and LAN Argentina fly non-stop between Miami and Buenos Aires several times a week, and various other North American and European carriers fly to Buenos Aires from other hub airports.
+Aerolineas Argentinas and American Airlines fly non-stop between Miami and Buenos Aires several times a week, and various other North American and European carriers fly to Buenos Aires from other hub airports.
 Most flights between North America and Argentina are overnight in both directions, but there are now a handful of morning departures from each end.

 Within Argentina, all travelers will need to fly the four-hour flight between Buenos Aires and Ushuaia, at the southern tip of the country.
-At this time, Aerolineas Argentinas is the main airline flying this route, but LanArgentina flies this route once or twice a day.
+At this time, Aerolineas Argentinas is the only airline flying this route.

-Anyone visiting Iguazu Falls before the cruise will also need to reserve the two-hour flight between Buenos Aires and Iguazu.
+Anyone visiting Iguazu Falls before or after the cruise will also need to reserve the two-hour flight between Buenos Aires and Iguazu.

 Flights are not included in the tour package, but we would be happy to assist with flights.